Victorian dress reform: Germany

 The women's movement, however, did not engage in the issue until after the International Women's Congress in Berlin in September 1896.
-Two weeks later the German dress reform association, Allgemeiner Verein zur Verbesserung der Frauenkleidung (General Association for the Improvement of Women's Clothing), was founded.
+Two weeks later the German dress reform association, Allgemeiner Verein zur Verbesserung der Frauenkleidung, was founded.
 Its first exhibition took place in April 1897 in Berlin.
 35 manufacturers had submitted reform proposals.
 Since 1899 there was even a permanent exhibition in Berlin with examples of "improved women's clothing".
 Like their equivalents in Austria, the Netherlands and the Nordic countries, the German dress reform association focused on the reform of women's undergarments as the most realistic goal, mainly on corsets.
 The German movement managed to affect public opinion to such a degree that one of its leading figures, Minna Cauer, was able to report in 1907 that the German corset industry experienced hardships because of a drop in the use of corsets.

 Japan

 Utako Shimoda (1854-1936), a women's activist, educator and dress reformer, found traditional kimono to be too restrictive, preventing women and girls from moving and taking part in physical activities, harming their health.
 While Western dress was being adopted at the time, she also believed corsets to be restrictive and harmful to women's health.
 Utako Shimoda had worked as lady-in-waiting to Empress Shōken from 1871 to 1879.
-She adapted the clothing worn by ladies-in-waiting at the Japanese imperial court to make a uniform for her Jissen Women's School.
+She adapted the clothing worn by ladies-in-waiting at the Japanese imperial court to make a uniform for her Jissen Women's University.
 During the Meiji period (1868–-1912) and Taishō period (1912–-1926), other women's schools also adopted the hakama.
 It became standard wear for high schools in Japan, though it was later mostly replaced with Western sailor-style uniforms.

 Inokuchi Akuri also designed sports clothes for children.

 At the imperial court, simplified keiko replaced more cumbersome garments.

 The Netherlands

-In the Netherlands, interest for the issue was aroused after the foundation of a dress reform society in neighboring Germany, and in 1899 the Dutch dress reform society Veereeniging voor Verbetering van Vrouwenkleeding (V.v.V.v.V.).
+In the Netherlands, interest for the issue was aroused after the foundation of a dress reform society in neighboring Germany, and in 1899 the Dutch dress reform society Vereeniging voor Verbetering van Vrouwenkleeding (V.v.V.v.V.).

 The dress reform society held lectures, participated in exhibitions and worked with designed to produce a new fashion for women which could be not only attractive but also comfortable and healthy at the same time.